rrangwan/6-42_pipex/README.md

 # pipex
 scored 100 / 100

-program replicates the pipes '|' in shell
+program replicates the pipe control operator '|' in bash shell

+How to use:
+"./pipex file1 cmd1 cmd2 file2"

+example: